nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Examples: `lswardpat Block A Ward 1`** will list all patients in Block A Ward 1.

 ---
-## Update a person's particulars: edit
+## Update particulars of a person: edit
 This overwrites the specified person’s particulars with new particulars.
 This command works on both patients and staff.

 **Format: `edit INDEX [n/PATIENT_NAME] [t/TAG] [p/PHONE_NUMBER] [a/ADDRESS] [e/EMAIL]`**